maziac/DeZog/documentation/UnitTests.md

 Make sure that no debug session is currently running.

 Press F1 for the command palette to appear.
-Enter "z80-debug: Run all unit tests".
+Enter "dezog: Run all unit tests".

-The z80-debug adapter will connect ZEsarUX and execute the unit tests.
+DeZog will connect ZEsarUX and execute the unit tests.
-At the end you get a summary like this (in the vscode "OUTPUT" panel channel "Z80 Debugger Unit Tests"):
+At the end you get a summary like this (in the vscode "OUTPUT" panel channel "DeZog Unit Tests"):
 ~~~
 +-------------------------------------------------
 UNITTEST SUMMARY: